 Identifying and mitigating risk has become central to most organizational and market activities (Scheytt, Soin, Sahlin, Andersson & Power, 2006; Scott & Walshman, 2005), giving rise to increasingly complex systems of risk management (Power, 2007).
 Yet despite the heightened concern about risk and the increasing sophistication of risk mitigating mechanisms, systemic failures like that in credit derivatives in 2008 highlight gaps in our understanding of risk, its contexts and the capacity for risk management to misfire.

-Risk can be viewed as something objectively given or subjectively constructed (Bromiley, Miller & Rau 2006).
+Risk can be viewed as something objectively given or subjectively constructed (Bromiley, Miller & Rau, 2006).
 Objectivist approaches conceptualize risk as external to the perceptions and actions of those actors tasked with identifying, measuring and responding to it (Lupton, 1999).
 This approach informs neo-classical and behavioral economics (Miller, 2009) as well as some organizational research which examines how collective processes lead to errors in risk measurement (March & Shapira, 1987; McNamara & Bromiley, 1997; Sinha, 1994; Sitkin & Pablo, 1992).
 But approaching risk as objectively-given has limitations when analyzing how risks come to be understood in periods of activity formation.
 In such moments risks do not come pre-formed (Hutter & Power, 2005); they must be anticipated and constructed prospectively because they are inseparable from the relations and organizational structures yet to develop (Miller, 2009).

 The prospective construction of risk takes place within social and cultural contexts of interpretation (Gephart, 2009: 144), which can be shaped by dominant discourses that reify and disseminate a particular view of risk (Maguire & Hardy, 2013).
 Such discourses rely on expert knowledge, which add shape and legitimacy to particular understandings of risk (Hardy & Maguire, 2016).
 These understandings of risk are institutionalized through ‘cultural circuits of capital’ such as programmes at leading business schools (Hall, 2008; Thrift, 2005) and are disseminated by epistemic communities such as consultants or economists who draw on such knowledge to frame problem definitions and propose solutions in organizational settings (Potter, 2005).
 In such circumstances, these discourses can assume a ‘truth-like’ status, displacing alternatives and constructing risk in common yet narrow ways across organizations (Phillips, Lawrence & Hardy, 2004).
 And can become hardwired into organizational processes when embedded in particular technologies of risk measurement and assessment which standardize methods of identifying, measuring and understanding of risk (Gerding, 2009; Hilgartner, 1992; Millo & MacKenzie, 2009).
 Each mechanism serves to create what Power (2004: 55) refers to as ‘the production of consent’ regarding risk and its management.